microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/Update-MgBookingBusiness.md

 ```

 ### -BusinessHours
-.
+The hours of operation for the business.
-To construct, see NOTES section for BUSINESSHOURS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for BUSINESSHOURS properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphBookingWorkHours[]